 So what numbers should a business owner and a marketer look for and how to interpret them?

 Analytics is free

 Google has a comprehensive analytics package called Google Analytics (GA) which is freely available and you should install it on your website.
+You can ask your developer to install the code in your website or use plugins (such as the Google Analytics by Yoast for WordPress).
 There are more sophisticated packages, but start your pathway to analysis glory with the workhorse of the industry.

 One of the best things about GA is that many marketing software applications integrate with it – so if you use marketing automation with Campaign Monitor or MailChimp or InfusionSoft then once it’s set up everything gets tracked with no further effort on your part.

 And so your content marketing will be resonating with others who share your niche.

 The bit of analytics I love most is the incoming referrals data.